 The cause of pica is unclear.
 Wool sucking is believed to be displaced nursing behavior and is sometimes observed in cats who were weaned too suddenly or too young when they were kittens.
 Most cats outgrow this behavior as they age, but in some, it becomes a lifelong habit.
 It has been associated with a number of medical conditions, ranging from nutritional deficiencies to endocrine disorders to brain tumors.
 The disorder seems to be more prevalent in oriental breeds.
 Genetics and temperament may also play a role.
 Stress has been identified as a possible risk factor, and for a cat, stress can mean anything from changes in the household to boredom.

 Your veterinarian will want to do a thorough medical exam, including bloodwork, to rule out any medical causes.

 If there is an underlying medical condition, addressing the problem may provide a cure.
 If pica is caused by behavioral factors, the following behavior modifications may help:

-- Remove temptation: placing the items your cat likes to chew on out of reach is often the easiest solution.
+- Remove temptation: Place the items your cat likes to chew on out of reach.
 If your cat likes to chew on clothing, keep it in a hamper and make sure closet doors are firmly closed.
 If you cat chews on plants, remove them.
 Keep plastic bags out of reach.

 When all of these fail, consult with a veterinary behaviorist.
 In some extreme cases, cats may benefit from psychoactive drugs.